-Green Garden Products-On February 11, 2021, the Company acquired Flora Parent, Inc. and its subsidiaries ("Green Garden Products"), a leading provider of vegetable, herb and flower seed packets, seed starters, and plant nutrients in North America, for \$571 million.
-The Company has not yet finalized the allocation of the purchase price to fair value of the tangible assets, intangible assets, and liabilities acquired.
+Green Garden Products- On February 11, 2021, the Company acquired Flora Parent, Inc. and its subsidiaries ("Green Garden Products"), a leading provider of vegetable, herb and flower seed packets, seed starters and plant nutrients in North America, for approximately \$571 million.
+The Company finalized the allocation of the purchase price during fiscal year 2022

-D&D Commodities Limited-On June 30, 2021, the Company purchased D&D Commodities, Ltd., a provider of high-quality, premium bird feed, for approximately \$88 million in cash and the assumption of approximately \$30 million of long-term debt.
-The Company has not yet finalized the allocation of the purchase price to fair value of the tangible assets, intangible assets, and liabilities acquired.
+D&D Commodities Limited-On June 30, 2021, the Company purchased D&D Commodities, Ltd. ("D&D"), a provider of high-quality, premium bird feed, for approximately \$88 million in cash and the assumption of approximately \$30 million of long-term debt.
+The Company finalized the allocation of the purchase price during fiscal year 2022.

-We identified the accounting for these acquisitions as a critical audit matter due to the complexity of the agreements and the significant judgments made by management in (1) evaluating the purchase and other agreements entered into on or around the acquisition dates to identify the accounting treatment for different elements contained in each agreement; (2) determining the weighted-average cost of capital (WACC), including the discount rate to be used in the valuation; and (3) evaluating the fair value of certain land and buildings acquired.
+We identified the accounting for these acquisitions as a critical audit matter due to the complexity of the agreements and the significant judgments made by management in (1) evaluating the purchase and other agreements entered into on or around the acquisition dates to identify the accounting treatment for different elements contained in each agreement, and (2) determining the weighted-average cost of capital (WACC), including the discount rate to be used in the valuation.
 Auditing these acquisitions required significant audit effort in the form of more experienced personnel reading the purchase and other agreements to identify, analyze, and conclude on the reasonableness of management's accounting treatment for the different elements, including the purchase price recorded.
-In addition, we used our fair value specialists to (1) evaluate the reasonableness of the WACC and discount rate utilized in the valuation and (2) evaluate the reasonableness of key assumptions used in the sales comparison and cost approaches in determining the fair value of land and buildings acquired.
+In addition, we used our fair value specialists to (1) evaluate the reasonableness of the WACC and discount rate utilized in the valuation and (2) evaluate the reasonableness of key assumptions used.